mlcommons/inference/v0.5/recommendation/README.md

 comma separated list of which latencies (in seconds) we try to reach in the 99 percentile (deault: 0.01,0.05,0.100).

 ```--samples-per-query```
-number of samples per query in multi-stream scenario.
+number of samples per query in MultiStream scenario.

 ```--accuracy```
 perform inference on the entire dataset to validate achieved model accuracy/AUC metric.

 ```--find-peak-performance```
-TBD
+determine the maximumum QPS for the Server and samples per query for the MultiStream, while not applicable to other scenarios.

 ## License